Tochi-Onwuasoanya/Huffman-Encoding-and-Decoding/README.md

 # Huffman-Encoding-and-Decoding
-A lossless compression program for text files, images, or any other binary input in Java Successfully compresses up to 95% of size in O(N*log(N))
+A lossless compression program for text files, images, or any other binary input in Java.
+Successfully compresses up to 95% of size in O(N*log(N))
 # Overview
  This project contains a program for performing Huffman enoding-decoding (or compression-decompression) for different files.
 This is done by encoding files using the huffman algorithm, and then decoding the file.
  # Encode